-Pennsylvania Traffic Offenses Lawyer
+Traffic Offenses Lawyer in Pennsylvania

 Most everyone exceeds the speed limit at some point in their life.
 Traffic violations are one of the most common violations of the law in Pennsylvania.
 While it may be tempting to just pay the fine and move on, there are severe consequences to being convicted of a traffic offense.
 Drivers should understand that there are often viable defenses.
-In many cases, experienced Harrisburg defense lawyers can obtain a dismissal of the charges or a reduction so that you earn fewer points and pay a lower fine.
+In many cases, experienced Harrisburg traffic offense lawyers can obtain a dismissal of the charges or a reduction so that you earn fewer points and pay a lower fine.

 Common defenses to traffic violation charges include: